OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

     parameters:
     configuration:
     mapping:
+    exclude:
 ```
 This section is used only by the tool and it is devided into smaller sections
 * tableNames - set appropriate table name for tables that wre used by the tool.
 * parameters - parameters that would be used during ETL process.
 * configuration - this section contains details about SCM/OpenLMIS databases and additionally Spring Batch settins
 * mapping - in this section a user can change the way SCM data will be handled.
 For example if SCM facility code need to be changed before it will be used then the user should add single line which will say that the given facility code should changed to another facility code.
+* exclude - set what data should be excluded by the migration tool.

 #### parameters section
 ```